safing/docs/portmaster/architecture/update-system.md

 ### Disabling

-If you wish to do so, you can disable {% include setting/ref.html key="core/releaseChannel" %}.
-We do not recommned doing this as this will cut off from quickly getting security fixes and new intelligence data.
+If you wish to do so, you can disable {% include setting/ref.html key="core/automaticUpdates" %}.
+We do not recommend doing this as this will cut you off from quickly getting security fixes and new intelligence data.

-If automatic updates are disabled, you still manually trigger downloading updates when you want to - and you should do so regularly.
+If automatic updates are disabled, you can still manually trigger downloading updates when you want to - and you should do so regularly.

 ### Technical Details